strinsberg/simple-text/README.md

 - Pretty much anything else your prefered text editor does

 # Try it out
-If you want to give it a try just download the source and run $> python3 main.py
+If you want to give it a try just download the source and run `$ python3 simple_text.py`

+You can also dowload a binary for your OS at https://strinsberg.github.io/